Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Methods

 \subsubsection{Inference}

-Given a 3D breast scan as \textit{unoriented} point cloud, $X'=\{x'_1,x'_2,\dots,x'_{n'}\}$, at test-time, we obtain the corresponding latent code $z^*$ via maximum a posteriori estimation as proposed in \citep{park2019deepsdf}.
+Given a 3D breast scan as \textit{unoriented} point cloud (without normals) $X'=\{x'_1,x'_2,\dots,x'_{n'}\}$ uniformly scaled to $[-1,1]^3$ and centered at the origin, at test-time, we obtain the corresponding latent code $z^*$ via maximum a posteriori estimation as proposed in \citep{park2019deepsdf}.
 In particular, we fix the model's parameters and optimize